shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/all_electromagnetic_field_forms.rst

          &  B^z \: dx ∧ dy \\
    \end{aligned} \right]

-All expressions of the Faraday Tensor :math:`F` are the same object viewed from a different perspective.
-All these objects are strictly equivalent and their naming (2--form, tensor) merely a matter of convention.
+All expressions of the Faraday field :math:`F` are the same object viewed from a different perspective.
+The relation between the electromagnetic field 2--form and the field tensor is layed out in the article
+:ref:`relation between the faraday 2--form and the faraday tensor`.

 .. }}}